Commitment + Clinical Leadership = Better Outcomes

 Tai Chi

-Tai Chi is a Chinese martial art practice centered on self-defense, mindfulness, and health benefits.
+Tai Chi is a Chinese martial art practice centered on self-defense, mindfulness, and health.
 If you’re an older person interested in self-defense and meditation, Tai Chi classes might be perfect for you this summer.

 Tai Chi can be studied by individuals of all ages.
-There’s different styles, including seated exercises, meaning you can find the Tai Chi class best for your body type.
+There are different styles of Tai Chi, including seated exercises, making this exercise accessible to people with different body types.

 Some benefits of learning Tai Chi, according to Harvard Health, are:

-• There’s a variety of motions.
-In Tai Chi, there’s many different exercises you can practice based on your age and skill level.
+- There is a variety of motions.
+In Tai Chi, there’s many different exercises you can do based on your age and skill level.
 Exercises such as shoulder circles and slower forms can help an older individual get started learning Tai Chi.

 Tai Chi is a great exercise for seniors because you can choose the style that’s best for you or your loved one.
 Whether you want more exercise or mindfulness, Tai Chi has different styles you can try.